FanDuel launches Mixup, a more fun version of daily fantasy sports for casual fans

 It also disincentives hard-core players from joining these contests, as it’s difficult to seriously use statistics to build a team when you don’t know what players you’ll have access to until the theme is announced each week.

-Essentially Mixup is a watered down version of daily fantasy sports for casual users who don’t want to spend hours focusing on statistics and drafting the perfect team.
+Essentially Mixup is a watered-down version of daily fantasy sports for casual users who don’t want to spend hours focusing on statistics and drafting the perfect team.
 And the theme component probably makes it the most casual (and fun) daily fantasy sports game to date, which should help FanDuel recruit sports fans who may have previously been turned off by how serious a traditional daily fantasy sports can get.

 Mixup launches today for MLB, and the company plans to launch it for other sports down the road.
-Themes will be announced each Monday, and there will be multiple entry fee levels for each theme.
+Themes will be announced each Monday, and there will be multiple entry-fee levels for each theme.

 0